 We live in a time where there is a motorbike for everyone.
-Despite all the choices available to us, it is difficult to find the right motorbike.
+Despite all the choices available to us, it still proves difficult to find the right motorbike.
 Take the Honda CRF 250 series for example.
 We have the CRF 250L, CRF 250X, CRF 250M and the CRF 250R.

 With manufacturers seemingly creating a model for every purpose, it is a surprise that they make it so difficult to break down which model is for what purpose.
 In this article I am going to take each brand and try to explain what I think each model was designed for.

 Why it is important to choose the correct model of motorbike

 When looking for a motorbike it is crucially important to buy the right model for the discipline that you are doing.
 A Honda CRF 250L is a 148kg dual-sport designed for bulletproof long distance service intervals and very casual driving.
 The Honda CRF 250R on the other hand is a 90kg motocross bike that is designed for winning races.

 Apart from having the same name of “CRF”, there is nearly nothing in common between a CRF L and a CRF R. They are completely different machines.